thijsBoet/hku-full-stack-web-dev-with-react/front-end-web-dev-react/week-1/README.md

 - Sometimes several components may share the same data
 - Changes to data in one component needs to be reflected to another component
 - Best to move the shared state to a common ancestor component

+## React Component Lifecycle
+* React Component goes through the following lifecycle stages:
+  * Mounting
+  * Updating
+  * Unmounting
+* Several lifecycle methods available in each stage

+## Mounting Lifecycle Methods
+* Called when an instance of a component is being created and inserted into the DOM:
+  * constructor()
+  * getDerivedStateFromProps()
+  * render()
+  * componentDidMount()
+* An earlier method now deprecated called componentWillMount()

+## Updating Lifecycle Methods
+* Called when a component is being re-rendered
+  * Can be caused by changes to props or state
+  * getDerivedStateFromProps()
+  * shouldComponentUpdate()
+  * render()
+  * getSnapshotBeforeUpdate()
+  * componentDidUpdate()
+* Two methods that are now deprecated: componentWillReceiveProps() and componentWillUpdate()

+## Unmounting Lifecycle Methods
+* Is called when the component is being removed from the DOM:
+  * componentWillUnmount()
+* Error Handling: called when there is an error during rendering, in a lifecycle method or in the constructor of any child component
+  * componentDidCatch()